flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 specify `MaxLengthEnforcement.truncateAfterCompositionEnds`.
 This behavior allows some Chinese, Japanese, and Korean (CJK) characters to temporarily ignore the limit until editing is complete.

+_Gboard on Android produces the composing text when the user is entering Latin character/words by default._

 Code for the implementation: